 According to the BBC Radio 4 Today programme presenter Nick Robinson, politicians should be brave enough to say ‘I don’t know’ if they’re asked a question to which they don’t have an answer― rather than try to cover up any lack of knowledge with some meaningless sound bite.
 He’s right of course.
 Better to admit from the start that you don’t have an answer, than to try to waffle your way through as the chances are you’ll only end-up digging yourself into an even-deeper hole.
 It’s strange that whenever someone asks us a question, we almost feel obliged to answer it immediately, even if we haven’t a clue what to say.
 Not to answer seems almost like bad manners, or worse still a sign of evasion.
 And besides, who wants to admit their ignorance?
 Better to appear as if you know the answer, even if you don’t.

-However, I’ve always thought it was a good idea to heed the words of the famous fleet street editor who cautioned: ‘Some people try to be wise before the event.
-I prefer to be wise after it.’
-Not a bad piece of advice at that.
 Unfortunately, it’s not always obvious at the beginning of an event what are the real facts behind it.
 New information has a way of regularly popping-up along the way which then changes the whole complexion of things.
 If (as the cliché goes) it’s not over till it’s over, it’s probably better to wait till it really is over before you say anything.